norman-ml/norman_sdk/README.md

 from typing import Any

-# Defining a model config object
+# Define a model configuration dictionary
 model_config: dict[str, Any] = {
     "name":"stable-diffusion-3.5-large",
     "category":"diffusion",